 Interest rates for the program are based on current market conditions.
 Please contact the PIDA Office or the CEDO in the county your business is located for the current interest rate.

 Loan applications are packaged by a CEDO that services the county your business is or will be located in.
-The CEDO will work with you to determine whether or not the PIDA loan program can assist with financing the needs of your business and will discuss with you in detail how the application process works.
-Below is a link that provides a complete listing of CEDOs by county.
+As a CEDO in Luzerne County, CAN DO will work with you to determine whether or not the PIDA loan program can assist with financing the needs of your business and will discuss with you in detail how the application process works.

 Land costs may include site preparation and testing, utilities, site mapping, and other related costs.
 Land costs must be directly associated with the development of an industrial park or the purchase, renovation, or new construction of a building or a production facility that will be used by an eligible business.